pxkundu/JenkinsTask/DevOpsREADME.md

   - Triggers on Git push to `main`.

 - **`README.md`**:
-  - Documentation (likely incomplete in your POC).
+  - Documentation for both application set up and DevOps Setup docs.

 - **`docker-compose.yml`**:
   - Optional file for local development, linking frontend and backend containers.
 Not used in Kubernetes deployment.